darkronin/scriptKGS/README.md

-  silly rotate     | Rotate the board clockwise like a clock censor           | custom ignore function color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly stones           | play stone sounds unresign         | make the Resign button run away from the mouse during scoring noundo           | automatically decline any and all undo requests from the opponent noundo-strict    | like noundo, but removes your own undo button as well
+  silly rotate     | Rotate the board clockwise like a clock censor           | custom ignore function color-coded chat | Assign a (random) colour to each and every user in your current chatroom and color their messages accordingly ccchat+          | optimized version of color-coded chat including also the censor function stones           | play stone sounds on observed games unresign         | make the Resign button run away from the mouse during scoring noundo           | automatically decline any and all undo requests from the opponent noundo-strict    | like noundo, but removes your own undo button as well